3D Building Geometry Creator

 What is this tool?

 The Building Geometry Creator is a comprehensive web-based 3D building modeling tool designed for energy simulation workflows.
-It enables architects, engineers, and energy modelers to quickly create multi-level building geometry with thermal zones, windows, and proper formatting for energy analysis software.
+It enables architects, engineers, and energy modelers to quickly create multi-level building geometry with thermal zones, windows, shading devices, and proper formatting for energy analysis software.
 The tool bridges the gap between conceptual design and detailed energy modeling by providing an intuitive 2D drawing interface that automatically generates 3D geometry.

 This tool is provided as a standalone HTML5 application for building geometry creation.
 It requires no installation and runs entirely in your web browser.
 For support or feature requests, please contact [email protected] for support or use the Support Ticket system.